VishApp/crewaimaster/README.md

 ## 🎬 Demo

-### 📹 Video Walkthrough
+### Click the gif below to watch a complete walkthrough of CrewAIMaster in action
 [![CrewAIMaster Demo](docs/gif/crewaimaster.gif)](https://youtu.be/osF9oTBa9IU)

-*Click the image above to watch a complete walkthrough of CrewAIMaster in action*

 ### 📸 Screenshots